Filtrations of Tope Spaces of Oriented Matroids: A -coefficients Filtration of Sign Cosheaf on a Matroid Fan

-In the original short exact sequence over $\Ztwo$ in \cite{RS}, the last cosheaf is presented as the mod 2 reduction of the {\em $\ZZ$-tropical homology cosheaf} (also known as the $p$-th multi-tangent space) \cite{IKMZ}, which is the functor $\Htrop_p$ that assigns $\OS_p(\underline{M}_{\Fcal}; \Ztwo)$ to $\sigma_{\Fcal}$ and the cosheaf maps are inclusion maps $\iota: \OS_p(\underline{M}_{\Fcal}; \Ztwo) \to \OS_p(\underline{M}_{\Fcal'}; \Ztwo)$.
-The next example shows that a straight up variant of Corollary \ref{coro:SES_cosheaves} with $\mathfrak{A}_p$ replaced with $\Htrop_p$ would be impossible.
-More precisely, it is not possible to lift the original short exact sequence in \cite{RS} to $\ZZ$-coefficients in a way that replaces $\Acal_p$ with $\OS_p$ in the commutative diagram (\ref{eq:SES}). while maintaining that all of the cosheaf maps as inclusion maps.
+The next example shows that a straight up variant of Corollary \ref{coro:SES_cosheaves} with $\mathfrak{A}_p$ replaced with the cosheaf assigning $\OS_p(\underline{M}_{\Fcal}; \ZZ)$ to all faces and inclusion maps is impossible.
+More precisely, it is not possible to lift the original short exact sequence in \cite{RS} to $\ZZ$-coefficients in a way that replaces $\Acal_p$ with $\OS_p(\ \cdot \ ; \ZZ)$ in the commutative diagram (\ref{eq:SES}) while maintaining that all of the cosheaf maps as inclusion maps.

-\begin{example} \rm Consider the oriented matroid $M$ in Figure~\ref{diag:U23}, and its initial matroids corresponding to the three flags $\Fcal_i:\emptyset<\{L_i\}<E$.
+\begin{example} \rm Consider the oriented matroid $M$ in Figure~\ref{diag:U23}, and its initial matroids corresponding to the three flags $\Fcal_i:\emptyset \subsetneq \{L_i\} \subsetneq E$.
 We show that there does not exist a compatible system of $\abv_1^{(i)}:\Pcal_1(M_{\Fcal_i};\ZZ)\rightarrow\OS_1(\underline{M}_{\Fcal_i};\ZZ)$ such that (1) the maps lift the original $\qbv_1$ maps in \cite{RS}, (2) the commutative diagram (\ref{eq:SES}) holds for every $\Fcal_i$ including the vertical inclusion maps (with $\Acal$'s replaced by $\OS$'s in the obvious way).
-In particular, since $\OS_1(\underline{M}_{\Fcal_i})$ is generated by $\ee_i$ and $\ee_{E\setminus\{i\}}$ by Proposition~\ref{prop:OSZhar}, each prefix chain of $M_{\Fcal_i}$ is sent to $c\ee_i+c'\ee_{E\setminus\{i\}}$ where the parity of $c,c'\in\ZZ$ depends on whether the prefix chain is with respect to $\emptyset<\{L_i\}$ or $\emptyset<E\setminus\{L_i\}$.
+In particular, since $\OS_1(\underline{M}_{\Fcal_i})$ is generated by $\ee_i$ and $\ee_{E\setminus\{i\}}$ by Proposition~\ref{prop:OSZhar}, each prefix chain of $M_{\Fcal_i}$ is sent to $c\ee_i+c'\ee_{E\setminus\{i\}}$ where the parity of $c,c'\in\ZZ$ depends on whether the prefix chain is with respect to $\emptyset\subsetneq \{L_i\}$ or $\emptyset \subsetneq E\setminus\{L_i\}$.
 In the calculation below, $\alpha$'s stand for odd integers whereas $\beta$'s are even.